Pricing evidence snapshot

 Flat-fee pricing favours companies with many light users - executives who review candidates occasionally, hiring managers who log in once per hire, interview panellists who only need to score candidates.
 If your company has 10 people who touch the hiring process but only 1-2 who use the ATS daily, the flat fee is efficient.

 The flat-fee model becomes less advantageous as hiring volume increases.
 The Hero plan's 3-job cap is the most significant structural constraint in JazzHR's pricing.
-A company that normally runs 3–5 concurrent open positions cannot comfortably operate on the Hero plan — one new role pushes them over the limit.
-The jump from $75 to $269/month to unlock unlimited jobs is a 3.6x price increase for what is primarily a volume allowance, not a significant feature upgrade.
+A company that normally runs 3-5 concurrent open positions cannot comfortably operate on the Hero plan - one new role pushes them over the limit.
+The jump from the $1,000/year Hero plan to the $3,480/year Plus plan is roughly 3.5x for what is primarily a volume and workflow allowance, not a complete capability reset.

-At the Plus level, the flat-fee structure is reasonable. $269/month for unlimited jobs and unlimited users covers most SMBs through their first few years of growth.
+At the Plus level, the flat-fee structure is reasonable. $3,480/year for unlimited users with plan-based job limits covers most SMBs through their first few years of growth.
 The constraint at Plus is capability, not capacity: the reporting depth is shallow, there is no AI screening, and the pipeline visualisation remains list-based rather than visual.

 Hidden costs: what doesn't appear on the plan page